cybprojects65/EcologicalNicheModellingWithR/README.md

 _Instructions_:

+The suite works by executing the Workflow_Manager.R script after adding files to local folders used by the workflow.

+We suggest to reuse the local folders indicated in the default configuration file to avoid path issues.

+The example run (source the Workflow_Manager.R as-it-is in R) takes about 30 minutes, using the default parameters, and processes two species at the global scale.
+It generates distribution models, ensembles, and an overall overlap index (biodiversity index).

 The configuration file (_Workflow_Parameters.txt_) commands the entire workflow.
 In the following, we report the main parameters:

     #environmental data folder containing ASC files: